ramosipd/azure-service-emulators/README.md

 - **API**: A demo for API Emulation using WireMock, including a local emulator and a console application.
 See [API/README.md](./API/README.md) for details.
 - **ServiceBus**: A demo for Azure Service Bus, including the official Microsoft emulator, publisher, and receiver.
 See [ServiceBus/README.md](./ServiceBus/README.md) for details.
 - **BlobStorage**: A demo for Azure Storage Emulator (Blob), including a publisher and receiver console application.
 See [BlobStorage/README.md](./BlobStorage/README.md) for details.

-## Planned Demos

-The following emulator demos are planned and will be added soon:

-- **AzureCosmos**: Demo for Azure Cosmos DB Emulator
+- **CosmosDB**: A demo for Azure Cosmos DB Emulator, including a publisher application.
+See [CosmosDB/README.md](./CosmosDB/README.md) for details.

 ## How to Use